NervanaSystems/ngraph/doc/sphinx/source/build-a-functiongraph.rst

    - *functions* are user-defined ops.
      - A user-defined function is "external" if it can be called externally.
      - The result is a graph node that  depends only on parameters.
-     - The result's ``type`` of a call to a function is determined from the types of the arguments.
+     - The result's ``type`` of call to a function is determined from the types of the arguments.

-  .. important::  Any external function interacting with the graph
-     at the level of user-defined ``op`` must specify a type for each of its parameters.
+       .. important::  Any external function interacting with the graph at the level of user-defined ``op`` must specify a type for each of its parameters.

 #. *Parameters* of user-defined *functions* may also be a source of a graph's
    values.
 Externally-callable functions must specify a type for each parameter.